-There are six different categories of room in the hotel (listed below in rack rates).
 All rooms offer wide-screen televisions, CD and DVD players.
 They also offer internet access and work desks.
 The more expensive rooms offer various options as to how you would like the room to be laid out.
 Some also have their own terraces.

 The hotel offers family rooms.
 These are suitable for families of more than four and have their own entrance hall.